 Visits to the Quarry Gardens are by appointment only.
-We will be happy to welcome you to the Quarry Gardens on open days—normally Fridays through Sundays—between April and November.
+We will be happy to welcome you for a tour on open days—normally Fridays through Sundays—between April and November.
 There is no admission charge for individual tours (although donations are happily accepted and $10 per person is suggested).

 As a natural site, the Quarry Gardens have no paved surfaces.
 Trails are covered in wood chips.
 There are places where cliffs drop directly into the quarry pools; there are no fences.
 Although our liability is limited by Virginia law, we want you to be safe, so each initial visit is guided.
 The site may not be suitable for children under six.

-- The main trial is just under a mile in length.
+- The main trail is just under a mile in length.
 There is a 60-foot difference in elevation, made somewhat easier to navigate by 163 rock stairs.
 (This is not a place for flimsy shoes, strollers, pets, or loose children.)

 - Visitors who are unable to walk the trail may be driven in our vehicle around the site to see highlights of the gardens.
 We ask that you contact us at least a week ahead if anyone in your party needs to be driven.